sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/QA_template/template.md

-Recently, when I self-learnt Discrete Mathematics and Its Applications 8th by Kenneth Rosen, I did only the even-numbered exercises which the author offers the detailed description instead of the odd ones because the odd ones and the corresponding even ones are very similar.

-I have asked one similar question QA_1 ["The formal proof that one Turing Machine recognizes one specific *language*"][1] and the answer fills the part "It does not generate any string that is *not* in $L$." of [this QA_2 answer][2].
+I have asked one similar question QA_1 "The formal proof that one Turing Machine recognizes one specific *language*" and [the answer][1] fills the part "It does not generate any string that is *not* in $L$." of [this QA_2 answer][2].

 ---

-For one *general* function, the Halting Problem tells us it is [impossible][3] to "prove that the machine actually computes the function", so here I take one specific function $f(n_1,n_2)=\min(n_1,n_2)$ to investigate which is exercise 13-5-25:
+For one *general* function, the Halting Problem tells us it is [impossible][3] to "prove that the machine actually computes the function", so we need one specific function to investigate.

+Recently when I self-learnt Discrete Mathematics and Its Applications 8th by Kenneth Rosen, I did the even-numbered exercises which the author offers the detailed description and the asterisk odd-numbered exercises which are more difficult than those exercises without the asterisk.
+Since the odd-numbered ones are very similar to the corresponding even-numbered ones and the book doesn't give the detailed answer for odd-numbered exercise, I skip all odd-numbered exercises without the asterisk.
+The exercise 13-5-25 in the book:
 > Construct a Turing machine that computes the function $f(n_1,n_2)=\min(n_1,n_2)$ for all nonnegative integers $n_1$ and $n_2$

-Since this is one *odd* number exercise, the book answer is simple without detailed explanation, so I searched for the internet and found [one askfilo link][4] which has the same answer as the book although the askfilo link has some small typo errors.
+Since this is one *asterisk odd-numbered* exercise, the book answer is simple without detailed explanation, so I searched for the internet and found [one askfilo link][4] which has the same answer as the book although the askfilo link has some small typo errors.

+The book answer uses "definition 2" in the wikipedia ["Turing machine" entry][5] for the transition function ("Turing instruction" in the wikipedia context).
+I use the same symbol convention as the book for the following.
 > $(s_0, 0, s_0, 0, R), (s_0, ∗, s_5, B, R), (s_3, ∗, s_3, ∗, L),
 (s_3, 0, s_3, 0, L), (s_3, 1, s_3, 1, L), (s_3, B, s_0, B, R), (s_5, 1, s_5, B, R),
 (s_5, 0, s_5, B, R), (s_5, B, s_6, B, L), (s_6, B, s_6, B, L), (s_6, 0, s_7, 1, L),